 Now that you know how to make moves in solitaire, you just need to decide whether to play the games that waste one or three cards at a time.

-NOTE: classic Klondike Solitaire deals three cards at a time, but one card is easier for beginners
+NOTE: Usually Klondike / Classic Solitaire deals three cards at a time, but one card is easier for beginners

-Our version of Klondike solitaire is a patience game and it lets you choose from one or three-card deals.
+Our version of Klondike / Classic Solitaire is a patience game that lets you choose from one or three-card deals.

 You can cycle through the waste and reserve endlessly until you run out of possible moves.